Using London Trams

 Tram stops may be busy - keep your distance to help keep everyone safe.
 Allow customers space to get off the tram before you get on.

-You should get on the first tram that arrives, subject to capacity.
+You should get on the first tram to your destination that arrives, subject to capacity.
 Trams are open to anyone.

 Tram drivers always look out for anyone waiting to board a tram.
 They will give you time to board safely, but once the doors have closed please let the tram leave safely and wait for the next one.
 Check Stations, stops and piers to find out when the next tram will arrive.